hMsats/electrum-personal-server-des/README.md

 However, zpubs can be added as a lot of watchonly addresses.

-With the appropriate watchonly addresses, this version can be used with a Trezor hardware wallet connected to Electrum connected to EPS connected to your full bitcoin node.
+With the appropriate watchonly addresses, this version can be used with a Trezor hardware wallet connected to Electrum, connected to EPS, connected to your full Bitcoin node.

 THE REST OF THE TEXT IS FROM THE ORIGINAL CODE: